20 cubic metres of water per second

 The water of the spring contains 200 mg/l CaCO3.
 It has been calculated that every year 50,000 m³ of dissolved limestone flow through the spring.

 This process makes the voids below the water level larger and larger, more and more lime is deposited along the shores of Sorgue river.
-If such process would continue undisturbed, in 3.5 million years all the limestone above the aquifer of this spring would be gone.
+If such a process would continue undisturbed, in 3.5 million years all the limestone above the aquifer of this spring would be gone.

 Well at the base of rock wall